 pulses around the circle label.
 Click a circle with this detection marker to access a

 drop-down menu, as shown in the following figure.

 Select a detection name from the menu to navigate to the detail page for that detection.
 The detail page contains information about the type of detection that occurred and what it means, as well as when the detection occurred and the duration of the issue.
 For more information, see Detection detail page.

-- Search for transaction records associated with a connection (Requires an Explore appliance or other supported recordstore)
+- Search for transaction records associated with a connection (Requires a configured recordstore)